jennisung/reading-notes/codefellows201:reading-notes/class-6.md

 DOM is important as it allows the elements and contents of a page to interact using javascript.
 Thus allowing you to manipulate the behavior of the contents of your page.

 ## Things I want to know more about

+* Are there any best practices to keep in mind when working with the DOM?
+Like for accessibility purposes?